PikachuPenial/Titanmod/PATCHNOTES.md

 **>QOL & BUG FIXES**
 - The order of weapons on the weapon selector have been reversed to better represent the new quick switch setting (Primary > Secondary > Melee)

-- Removed Main Menu music (was disliked by players)
+- Gun Game weapon ladder has been increased to 26 weapons (previously 24)

 - Added various HUD editor options related to objective-based gamemodes

-- Optimized gamemode checks, FPS/Ping counter, Main Menu, and HL2 hud hiding
+- Optimized HUD, gamemode checks, FPS/Ping counter, main menu, leaderboards, health regeneration, and ConVar updating

 - Music Volume setting now affects End Of Match music